HIGH-SUPPORT, HIGH-EXPECTATION EDUCATION IS AN EQUITY ISSUE

 What if teen parenthood is seen as a window of opportunity?

-Teen moms are overlooked, harshly judged, and relegated to the margins of education and society.
+Teen moms are overlooked, harshly judged, and relegated to margins of education and society.
 New Mexico has one of the highest teen birth rates, and teen parents are less likely to finish high school and more likely to live in poverty than non-parent peers.
 Children of teens are more likely to have infant health problems, do poorly in school, be incarcerated, and become teen parents themselves.

 What?
 Teen parenthood as an opportunity?